-Consider a reaction between HCl and hydroxide ion.
-In this reaction, the chloride will be replaced by hydroxide anion.
-For this reaction to take place, there should be positive and negative charge separation within the HCl molecule.
-The species arising due to a charge separation like this are known as electrophiles and nucleophiles.
-What is exactly a nucleophile or an electrophile is discussed in this article.
+We can name the species arising due to a charge separation as “electrophiles” and “nucleophiles”.
+We will discuss what is exactly a nucleophile or an electrophile in this article.
 Electrophiles and nucleophiles are important to initiate chemical reactions.
 Further, they are important to describe how the reactions proceed.
-In organic chemistry, reaction mechanisms are categorized based on the initial species (either an electrophile or nucleophile) that begins to attack the other species.
-Nucleophilic substitution, nucleophilic addition, electrophilic substitution and electrophilic addition are the four major types of mechanisms describing organic reactions.
+In organic chemistry, we can categorize reaction mechanisms depending on the initial species (either an electrophile or nucleophile) that begins to attack the other species.
+Nucleophilic substitution, nucleophilic addition, electrophilic substitution, and electrophilic addition are the four major types of mechanisms describing organic reactions.

 What is Nucleophile?